ikbaldotin/ikbaldotin/README.md

 I enjoy turning concepts into real projects, whether it’s a small UI component or a full-stack app.

+Here you go — **converted into clean README-friendly Markdown** with proper formatting and spacing:

+---

-What I Build
+## 🚀 What I Build

-Full-stack web applications
+* Full-stack web applications

-APIs and backend services
+* APIs and backend services

-Responsive UIs with React + Tailwind
+* Responsive UIs using React + Tailwind

-Clean, functional user experiences
+* Clean, functional user experiences

-Side projects to learn new skills
+* Side projects to learn new skills

+---

-Fun Facts
+## 😊 Fun Facts

-I like building more than planning
+* I like building more than planning

-I don’t depend on coffee — code is my fuel
+* I don’t depend on coffee — code is my fuel

-I explore new tech just for the fun of it
+* I explore new tech just for fun
+* Hobbies: coding, learning, creating small projects

 Hobbies: coding, learning, creating small projects